devksingh4/cs598ape-fa25/HW3/README.md

 ## Ablation Studies

 All runs below run on the course-provided VMs.
+You may need to install `clang` by running `sudo apt install -y clang`.

 | Description | Commit Hash | Small (s) | Large (s) | Largest (s) |
 |-------------|-------------|-----------|-----------|-------------|